top of page

 • Subsequently, the Respondent registered filed the current case under the PMLA alleging the Petitioner’s involvement in a substantial banking fraud and money laundering scheme, causing losses exceeding Rs.
 46,000 crores.
 It was alleged that the Petitioner and others illegally obtained loans via BSL and other companies and laundered the proceeds through a network of over 150 companies controlled by the Petitioner and his brother.

 • Despite claiming cooperation with the investigation, the Petitioner was summoned on 09.06.2023.
-On the same day, after sending a representative, ED officials conducted a search at the Petitioner’s residence and subsequently arrested him that evening.
+On the same day, after sending a representative, ED officials conducted a search at the Petitioner’s residence and arrested him that evening.
 The Petitioner was produced before the Ld.
 Special Judge (CBI), Rouse Avenue Court on 10.06.2023.
 The Ld.
-Judge granted a 10-day remand to the Petitioner, which was further extended by an order dated 20.06.2023.
+Judge granted a 10-day remand to the Petitioner, further extended by an order dated 20.06.2023.

 Held

 • The DHC observed that oral communication of arrest reasons at the time of arrest, followed by written communication within 24 hours, constitutes sufficient compliance with s.
 19 of the PMLA and a.
 22(1) of the Constitution of India.
 Referencing the SC judgment in Moin Akhtar Qureshi v.
-Union of India[iii], the DHC highlighted that such oral communication at the time of arrest meets the legal requirements and is not merely a technicality.
+Union of India[iii], the DHC highlighted that such oral communication at the time of arrest meets the legal requirements and is not merely technical.
 Further, the DHC observed that providing the arrestee or their counsel with a copy of the ED remand application under s.
 167 of the CrPC and s.
 65 of the PMLA can satisfy the ‘informed’ requirement of s.
 19(1) of the PMLA.
 This is valid if the application clearly outlines the materials and evidence forming the basis for the arrest.

 • The DHC acknowledged that the issue regarding oral communication of arrest grounds was conclusively addressed by the SC decision in Pankaj Bansal (supra).
 However, the directions within this requirement for the arresting officer to provide written communication of the arrest grounds to the arrestee are to be applied prospectively.
 The Court also relied on Ram Kishor Arora v.
 ED[iv], highlighting that the interpretation of the expression ‘as soon as may be’ in s.
 19(1) of the PMLA assumes significance.
-It was noted that the Petitioner has signed the ‘grounds of arrest’ and DHC examined the authenticity of this document, including the Petitioner’s corrections made in his handwriting.
+It was noted that the Petitioner had signed the ‘grounds of arrest’, and DHC examined the authenticity of this document, including the Petitioner’s corrections made in his handwriting.

-• Addressing the petitioner’s contention regarding the ED’s delay in forwarding the arrest order and related material to the Adjudicating Authority (‘AA’) as per s.
+• Addressing the petitioner’s contention regarding the ED’s delay in forwarding the arrest order and related material to the adjudicating authority (‘AA’) as per s.
 19(2) of the PMLA, the DHC found that such an argument lacked merit.
-It was observed that the office of the AA was closed over the weekend, and hence the documents were appropriately forwarded on the next working day, i.e., 12.06.2023 as per s.
+It was observed that the office of the AA was closed over the weekend, and hence, the documents were appropriately forwarded on the next working day, i.e., 12.06.2023, as per s.
 10 of the General Clauses Act, 1897.

 • The term ‘immediately’ in s.
 19(2) of the PMLA was interpreted in light of rs.
 3(5) and 3(6) of the PML (Maintenance of Records) Rules, 2005, which outlines the procedure for forwarding documents.